zed-industries/zed/docs/src/linux.md

 ## Zed fails to open windows

 Zed requires a GPU to run effectively.
-Under the hood we use [Vulkan](https://www.vulkan.org/) to communicate with your GPU.
-If you are seeing problems with performance, or Zed failx to load, it is possible that Vulkan is the culprit.
+Under the hood, we use [Vulkan](https://www.vulkan.org/) to communicate with your GPU.
+If you are seeing problems with performance, or Zed fails to load, it is possible that Vulkan is the culprit.

 If you're using an AMD GPU, you might get a 'Broken Pipe' error. try using the RADV or Mesa drivers.
 See: [#13880](https://github.com/zed-industries/zed/issues/13880)

-Otherwise if you see error messages like: "Zed failed to open a window: NoSupportedDeviceFound" or "called `Result::unwrap()` on an `Err` value: ERROR_INITIALIZATION_FAILED", you can begin troubleshooting vulkan, by installing the `vulkan-tools` package, and running:
+Otherwise, if you see error messages like: "Zed failed to open a window: NoSupportedDeviceFound" or "called `Result::unwrap()` on an `Err` value: ERROR_INITIALIZATION_FAILED", you can begin troubleshooting Vulkan, by installing the `vulkan-tools` package, and running:

 ```sh
 vkcube